ThallingerLab/LDA2/README.txt

 If a version of Java other than Java 1.8 is active on your PC, please replace "java" in LipidDataAnalyzer.bat with the direct path to the Java 1.8 executable, e.g. C:\Java\jdk1.8.0_202\bin\java.exe

-For working with LDA out of Eclipse, you have to select Java 8 as the default JDK.
+For working with LDA out of Eclipse, Java 8 must be selected as the default JDK.
 Then, for starting the LDA out of Eclipse, right-click on the LDA project and select "Properties".
 In the appearing pop-up, click in the left menu tree on "Java Build Path", select the tab "Libaries", and click on "Add JARs...".
 Navigate to the "natives" directory in your project and open the